Multiplicative dependence of rational values modulo approximate finitely generated groups: Proofs of the main results

 \subsection{Proof of Theorem~\ref{thm:multdep-rat2}}

-The proof follows directly from Maurin's result \cite[Th{\'e}or{\`e}me 1.10]{Mau11}.
+The proof follows directly from Maurin's result (that is, Lemma~\ref{lem:Maurin}).
 Indeed, let $r$ be the rank of $\Gamma$ modulo torsion and let $g_1,\ldots,g_r \in \Gamma$ be its generators, and thus, they are multiplicatively independent elements.
 We define the parametric curve